 Writer’s Workshop is a writing program your whole family can use together, from emergent writers right up to Mom and Dad.
 This is a sample exercise about making a tabbed booklet.
 Try it with all your kids.

-This Writer’s Workshop exercise is from Writer’s Workshop Reports and Essays, which will be released in the fall of 2019.
-It’s the unit that will help your kids learn to write about information, research, and organize essays in standard ways.
-Everything from simple essay skills to five-paragraph essays is taught.
+This Writer’s Workshop exercise is from Writer’s Workshop Reports and Essays.
+In this unit your family will learn to write about information, research, and organize essays in standard ways.
+Everything from simple report and essay skills to five-paragraph essays is taught, step-by-step, to help your writers grow.
 Join us for a family-style writing program in Writer’s Workshop.
-You can learn how to create your own Writer’s Workshop in your homeschool from the Guidebook.
+You can learn how to create your own Writer’s Workshop in your homeschool from the Writer’s Workshop Guidebook.

 Use some of the same skills it takes to write essays by creating your own informational five-tabbed booklets.

-Start each Writer’s Workshop lesson off with a 5-10 minute mini lesson with all of your kids.
-The sidebars of each Writer’s Workshop unit are lined with mini lesson ideas to choose between.
+Start each Writer’s Workshop lesson off with a 5-10 minute mini-lesson with all of your kids.
+The sidebars of each Writer’s Workshop unit are lined with mini-lesson ideas to choose from.
 For this lesson, you could review the parts of speech by playing with Mad Libs.

 Spend most of your Writer’s Workshop time on the exercise, which should last as long or as short as you need it to, day to day.

 All you do is print the booklet.
 It is three sheets of paper.
-Then cut out the pages, assemble them in order with the cover on front and staple them along the right hand side.
+You will cut out the pages, assemble them in order with the cover on front and staple them along the right hand side.